 - Wood that hasn’t been retreated is prone to termite infestation, which can severely damage the wood.

 It’s hard to go wrong with either aluminium or timber windows, even though you might feel one option suits your home better than the other.
-If you prefer the practical benefits of aluminium but the appearance of wood, however, you’ll be pleased to hear that you can get wood-look aluminium windows.
+However, if you want timber aluminium windows (aluminium windows that look like wood), you’ll be pleased to hear that you can get wood-look aluminium windows.
 These are achieved by spraying aluminium window frames in a textured woodgrain effect and traditional timber colour.